amdadulgfx/eye-medical-care/README.md

 * You cannot access service details and appointment unless you login
 * You can get user reviews
 * This whole project made using react , bootstrap and firebase.
+* Also used JSON data and context API